Skip to content

 Bazaars

 Livelihoods created outside of the Darbaar Gadh.
 I began my tour from Old Vegetable Market .
-Not to surprise the market inside is not crowded as many vendors are outside of the building.
+Not surprisingly, the market inside is not crowded as many vendors are outside of the building.

 Usually, families come together to shop for jewelry.
-As walking down, the enormous nose ring wore by Jat women and her heavy silver necklace caught my attention.
+As I was walking down, the enormous nose ring worn by Jat women and her heavy silver necklace caught my attention.
 It’s comparable to the Harijan women’s spiral necklace and enormous anklets.

 SIDR Craft has one of the finest Bandhani (tie-dye) owned by Abdul Jabber Khatri and his brother.